ballerina-attic/module-scim2/scim2/Module.md

 ```

-The `getUserByUsername` function retrieves a user and returns a `User` object with the user’s attributes.
+The `getUserByUsername` remote function retrieves a user and returns a `User` object with the user’s attributes.

 ```ballerina
 var response = scimEP->getUserByUsername(userName);